Data-Visualization-Intro/4-D3-scatterplot/readme.md

 drawScatter();
 ```

-Add some logging and another slice after one second:
+Then, add some logging and another slice after one second:

 ```js
   // 5.
 Draw data